s-ball/pyimgren/README.md

 python setup.py test
 ```

+The integration tests depend on [pyfakefs](http://pyfakefs.org), which is automatically intalled from PyPI when you run `python setup.py test`.
+But it is not require for running `pyimgren`, nor installed by `pip install pyimgren`.

 ## Contributing

 As this project is developped on my free time, I cannot guarantee very fast feedbacks.
 Anyway, I shall be glad to receive issues or pull requests on GitHUB.